Building Windows DLLs with MinGW

 Exporting and Importing Variables

 In addition to functions, it’s also possible to export and import variables.
-These variables must be declared “extern __declspec(dllexport)” or “extern __declspec(dllimport)”, depending on whether we are building the DLL or a client application using these functions.
+These variables must be declared “extern __declspec(dllexport)” or “extern __declspec(dllimport)”, depending on whether we are building the DLL or a client application using these variables.
 Similarly to functions, we can use our preprocessor definitions and simply delcare the variables “extern ADDAPI”.
 A calling convention should not be specified for variables.

 Here we have added two exported variables to our header file, foo and bar.